-As a shop owner, you already know that online customers are quite savvy—especially when it involves looking for gifts during the pre-holiday season.
-They hunt for the best deals, and you look to provide the best service while still staying profitable.
+As a shop owner you know that online customers are quite savvy.
+They hunt for the best deals, while you look to provide the best service and stay profitable.

-One key to mastering this balance is understanding your shipping cost options.
-Shipping costs can be a make-or-break factor for customers when purchasing online.
-So we have put together some tips to finding the right shipping options for you.
+One key to mastering this balance is understanding your shipping cost options and how they influence customer behavior.
+So we have put together some tips to find the right shipping options for you.

 Transparency is key

 Shipping “sticker shock” is one big reason why people might abandon their cart before making a purchase.
 That’s why it’s better all around to be transparent about shipping costs and simplify your cost calculations from the start.
 An FAQ section is a great way to address shipping costs clearly.
 You can also use this page to explain whether you ship internationally.

 Keep it simple: flat rate shipping

 Flat rate shipping applies regardless of the number of items in the shopping basket.
 What you charge the customer for shipping might not exactly match what you pay when you ship the item.
 But over time, the over- and under-payments typically even out, especially if you have a sense of what your average order costs to send.

 Advantages for you: Billing, calculation, and labeling are simple.
 Shipping costs are calculated per order, not per item purchased.
 It’s also a good option if your store ships heavy items and offering free shipping isn’t realistic, or if most of your orders are a similar size